-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice, seeks applications for funding to support rigorous research and evaluation projects that inform efforts to prevent and combat hate crimes and their effects.
-This program furthers the DOJ's mission by supporting the development of new knowledge and tools to address the challenges of crime and justice in the United States.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ), seeks applications for funding for research and evaluation projects addressing the following research priorities: 1) research and evaluation on trafficking prevention; 2) evaluation of strategies to intervene and respond to trafficking, once it has occurred; and 3) other understudied areas of research on human trafficking.
+This project furthers the DOJ's mission by supporting the development of new knowledge and tools to address the challenges of crime and justice in the United States.

 This solicitation incorporates the OJP Grant Application Resource Guide by reference.
-The OJP Grant Application Resource Guide provides guidance to applicants for the preparation and submission to OJP of applications for funding.
+The OJP Grant Application Resource Guide provides guidance to applicants to prepare and submit applications to OJP for funding.
 If this solicitation expressly modifies any provision in the OJP Grant Application Resource Guide, the applicant is to follow the guidelines in this solicitation as to that provision.